kedro-org/kedro-viz/docs/source/publish_and_share_kedro_viz_on_azure.md

 ## Billing

+Kedro-Viz does not handle billing.
 You pay for storing objects on your AzureBlobStorage.
 The amount you pay depends on the volume of data stored per month, quantity and types of operations performed, along with any data transfer costs, data redundancy option selected.

 See the official [Azure documentation](https://azure.microsoft.com/en-us/pricing/details/storage/blobs/) for more information.